groupdocs-annotation-cloud/GroupDocs.Annotation-Products/english/annotation/nodejs/_index.md

     more_feature:
       # more_feature_loop
       - title: "Easy Integration"
         content: "Integrating GroupDocs.Annotation Cloud SDK into your Node.js applications is very easy.
-No installation is ‎required on the server or client side.
-Just create an account at GroupDocs.Cloud to get App SID & ‎key.
-Following example shows how easy it is to import annotation information using Node.js:‎"
+No installation is required on the server or client side.
+Just create an account at GroupDocs.Cloud to get App SID & key.
+Following example shows how easy it is to import annotation information using Node.js:"

       # more_feature_loop
       - title: "Get Supported Document Formats - Node.js"